-Killin Wetlands offers over 370 acres of lush habitat for flora and fauna alike.
+Killin Wetlands Nature Park offers over 370 acres of lush habitat for flora and fauna alike.
 The park is a vibrant location for bird watching with one of the highest densities of the American Bittern in all of Oregon.
 From the observation deck, you may also see Greater Yellowlegs, Mallards, and Double-Crested Cormorants.
 The nature park also boasts easy walking trails for a tranquil nature outing.

 Hours: Open daily, dawn to dusk.